Watercolor Color Theory: How to Create a Full Palette Using Just 3 Paint Colors

 Looking for more watercolor tips?
 Check out these blog posts:

 Want to learn more?
 Join our Beginner’s Watercolor Workshop online with Assembly PDX!
 We will review color mixing, 4 watercolor painting techniques, and how to paint fruit using basic shapes.
+And don’t forget to sign up for our newsletter here!

 Note: Product links are affiliate links and allow us to earn a small commission at no cost to you on items should you purchase them via our link.
 We only link to items we use and love!